adnanhussain98/aws-cloud-resume-challenge/README.md

 ## 5. DynamoDB

-As part of the AWS Cloud Resume Challenge, one of the requirements for this is to use IaC (Infrastructure as Code).
+As part of the AWS Cloud Resume Challenge, one of the requirements is to use IaC (Infrastructure as Code).
 We can use AWS' CloudFormation service but I have opted to use Terraform.
 It works well and the documentation is easy to follow.
 In this repo, you will see a folder named "dynamodb".
 This consists of Terraform code used to create a DynamoDB table and add an item into it.
 This setup is required as I will be creating a Lambda which will be updating the DynamoDB item each time a vistor views my website.